-- Features that cannot be used during slow-motion video recording include:

-- flicker reduction,

-- electronic VR,

-- time code output, and

-- Hi-Res Zoom.

-- When recording via HDMI output to an external recorder, video will be recorded at original speed, not in slow motion.
+- Features that cannot be used during slow-motion video recording include: - video flicker reduction, - electronic VR, - time code output, and - Hi-Res Zoom (when the FX format image area is selected). - When recording via HDMI output to an external recorder, video will be recorded at original speed, not in slow motion.